-If you’re like me, then the simple act of listening to music can evoke strong feelings.
+If you’re like me, then the simple act of listening to music can invoke strong feelings.
 Harness this power to inspire you to take action and make changes.

 The Climate Music Project is a powerful source of climate change music.
 This project identified four key indicators of climate change, such as CO2 and temperature, and assigned them a musical analog.
-The results are sorrowful and powerful pieces of music that, after a glass of wine may make you cry and then wake up the next morning ready to change the world.
-There is also music focusing on human drivers of climate change called Icarus in Flight; the results are intense and erratic and make you cringe at the role humans play in this climate crisis.
+The results are sorrowful and powerful pieces of music that may bring a tear to your eye.
+Perhaps riding on those emotions, you’ll wake up the next morning ready to change the world.
+There is also music focusing on human drivers of climate change called Icarus in Flight; the results are intense and erratic and make you cringe at humans’ role in this climate crisis.

 Miracle by OceanLab is my all-time favorite climate change song.
 When this song came out in 2008, it was a pivotal moment for me and my environmental action.
 Take some time to listen to the lyrics.
-Honestly, if you haven’t heard the entire OceanLab album Sirens of the Sea, you’re missing out, but I digress.
+You’re missing out if you haven’t heard the entire OceanLab album Sirens of the Sea, but I digress.

 Listen to Podcasts

-One of my favorite things about getting Disney+ was all the great environmental documentaries they have!
-This year they released Elephant, which is great to watch on Earth Day.
+One of my favorite things about getting Disney+ was their great environmental documentaries!
+This year they are releasing Secrets of the Elephant for Earth Day.
 Before the Flood is also on Disney+ and is a powerful film talking about climate change around the world with science-based perspectives.
-Disney+ makes it easy, categorizing a bunch of their documentaries and movies for Earth Day, so just log in, binge watch, and learn.
+Disney+ makes it easy, categorizing all their documentaries and movies for Earth Day, so just log in, binge-watch, and learn.

 Netflix has Chasing Ice and Chasing Coral.
-Vimeo has the entire version of Ocean Mystery, the Missing Catch.
-PBS has a Fierce Green Fire, which covers the history and power behind the environmental movement – perfect leading up to Earth Day.
+Vimeo has the entire version of Ocean Mystery, The Missing Catch.
+PBS has a Fierce Green Fire that covers the history and power behind the environmental movement – perfect for Earth Day.

 Read Dystopian Novels

 Some people call me a pessimist; I call myself an aspiring dystopian novelist.
-(I’m almost finished with the first draft of my Alaskan based climate change novel woo!)
 My husband prefers to see the positive things we can have if we save our planet, but some sick part of me loves reading about all the horrific ways we can fuck up if we don’t take action.
-So, if you’re like me, then downloading some good dystopian novels might be the perfect thing to get you in the mood.
+So, if you’re like me, downloading some good dystopian novels might be the perfect way to get you in the mood.
 Is there something wrong with me?
 Probably.
-But, here are a few ideas to get you started.
+But here are a few ideas to get you started.

-If you haven’t read Margaret Atwood’s Oryx and Crake trilogy, what are you even doing with your life?
-I just finished Trail of Lighting and Storm of locusts by Rebecca Roanhorse, which provides a view of Indigenous revival after the U.S. experienced a massive flood.
+What are you doing with your life if you haven’t read Margaret Atwood’s Oryx and Crake trilogy?
+I just finished Trail of Lighting and Storm of Locusts by Rebecca Roanhorse, which provides a view of Indigenous revival after the U.S. experienced a massive flood.
 The Carbon Diaries by Saci Lloyd talks about carbon rationing in extreme climate conditions.
-Calde by James Bradley follows several generations of one family as climate change increasingly worsens with time.
-Memory of Water by Emmi Itäranta details water crimes and water shortages that will change the way you view provisional ecosystem services.
+Calde by James Bradley follows several generations of one family as climate change worsens with time.
+Memory of Water by Emmi Itäranta details water crimes and shortages that will change how you view provisional ecosystem services.

 Watch Some Inspiration Videos

-We all know Greta Thurnberg, but don’t miss messages from Xiye Bastida, a Chilean Mexican Indigenous activist, and organizer of Fridays for the Future.
-Vanessa Nakate, AKA, the black woman, cut from a photo of white activists, always has inspiring messages on social media.
+We all know Greta Thurnberg but don’t miss messages from Xiye Bastida, a Chilean Mexican Indigenous activist and organizer of Fridays for the Future.
+Vanessa Nakate, AKA the black woman cut from a photo of white activists, always has inspiring messages on social media.
 Isra Hirsi is the daughter of congresswoman Ilhan Omar, and she is fired up about climate change.
+Intersectional Environmentalists work to decolonize environmentalism for an inclusive approach to climate justice.
+Pattiegonia is a drag queen combining thrifty drag with environmental work.
 Indigenous activist Quannah Chasinghorse has a special place in my heart as she is fighting for my home state Alaska, and protecting the ANWAR.
-I also want to shout out to Jackie Qataliña Schaeffer, from Qikiqtuģruk, Alaska.
-She role-modeling behavior and using Indigenous knowledge to fight for Alaska.
+I also want to thank Jackie Qataliña Schaeffer from Qikiqtuģruk, Alaska.
+She role-modeling behavior and uses Indigenous knowledge to fight for Alaska.

 Brush up on the UN Sustainable Development Goals

-The UNs Sustainable Development Goals are a set of 12 principles that are to help usher the global sustainability focusing on women’s rights, eradicating poverty, creating clean energy, stabilizing food sources, and more.
-I often think that a lot of sustainable movements focus on the environment and reducing plastic waste, and that leaves out some significant factors such as poverty and equality.
-Familiarizing yourself with these well rounded 12 goals will help you fight for change in a way that considers other aspects that are critical to sustainability.
+The UNs Sustainable Development Goals are a set of 12 principles to help usher global sustainability focusing on women’s rights, eradicating poverty, creating clean energy, stabilizing food sources, and more.
+I often think that many sustainable movements focus on the environment and reducing plastic waste, which leaves out some significant factors such as poverty and equality.
+Familiarizing yourself with these 12 goals will help you fight for change in a way that considers other aspects critical to sustainability.